-Being an ACCA student will bring you lots of benefits.
-But with those benefits come certain obligations.
+Being an ACCA student brings lots of benefits but also some important obligations.

 Student disciplinary procedures